hifreedo/up9rade/about.md

 Will not cover the following:

-* If there's already a clear explanation in wikipedia
+* If there's already a clear & better explanation in wikipedia

 * Background information as there are too much online materials available